 Enabling or Disabling ICF on a Network Connection

 You can easily turn on or off ICF on a network connection by using the HNet_ConnectionProperties class.
 However, this class identifies a network connection by its GUID.
 First, we need to enumerate all network connections so that we can map their friendly name to their GUID.

 - Select the HNet_Connection class, right click on the mouse and select Query Instances.
 The resulting network connection objects are displayed in the Instances Panel.

-- Right click in an empty area of the Instances Panel and select Report Instances.
-This will generate a HTML report which we will use to map the network connection names to their GUID.
+- Right-click in an empty area of the Instances Panel and select Report Instances.
+This will generate an HTML report which we will use to map the network connection names to their GUID.

 Now that we have a report which maps network connection names to their GUID, we can modify the ICF settings of the desired network connection.

 - Using the report we generated, look up the GUID of the network connection to be modified.

 - Select the HNet_ConnectionProperties class, right click on the mouse and select Query Instances.
 The resulting network connection property objects are displayed in the Instances Panel as a list of GUIDs.

 - Double click on the GUID which corresponds to the desired network connection.